Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Setting the stage

 where we define the ``transverse'' vectors as $\vD^{xy}(v)=(D^{x}(v), D^{y}(v), 0)$ and $\vS^{xy}(v)=(S^{x}(v), S^{y}(v), 0)$.
 They represent the off-diagonal terms of the density matrices and thus the flavor coherence of a given mode.

-Integrating Eq.~\eqref{eq:DS_generala} over $dv$ immediately reveals that \smash{$\dot\vD_0=0$} even in the presence of damping, and the total flavor lepton number of the system is conserved.
+Integrating Eq.~\eqref{eq:DS_generala} over $dv$ immediately reveals that \smash{$\dot{D}^z_0=0$} and \smash{$\dot\vD_0^{xy}=-\Gamma \vD_0^{xy}$} in the presence of damping.
+If the system is initialized with vanishing transverse components, the total flavor lepton number of the system is conserved.
 Therefore, even in the damped case, the first term in both equations only causes a simple precession around the conserved vector $\vD_0$ without affecting the internal dynamics of the system or the question of flavor conversion.
 Henceforth we drop this term (we go the co-rotating frame) and use

 as our EOMs.
 Our initial conditions are that all $\vD(v)$ are parallel to the $z$-axis (except for a small seed to trigger the instability) and are given by the ELN spectrum

 where

 Note that, in the following, we omit the explicit time dependence for simplicity unless otherwise specified.